-Common fields unique to the TRF tables that can be used to link related data in associated tables to each other include VEHICLE_CLASS, AXLE_GROUP, CLASS_COUNT_BEGIN_DATE, and WIM AVC CALIB DATE.
+Common fields unique to the TRF tables that can be used to link related data in associated tables to each other include VEHICLE_CLASS, AXLE_GROUP, CLASS_COUNT_BEGIN_DATE, and WIM_AVC_CALIB_DATE.

-VEHICLE_CLASS refers to the FHWA 13-bin vehicle classification system (table 4).
-(Note that athough the classification system is named 13-bin for historical reasons, it has 15 categories.)
+12.1.1 VEHICLE_CLASS refers to the FHWA 13-bin vehicle classification system (table 4).
+(Note that although the classification system is named 13-bin for historical reasons, it has 15 categories.)
 This field can be used to link the number of vehicles weighed within each class (from the TRF_HIST_WEIGHT_DATA table) to the distribution of axle group weights for these classes (from the TRF_HIST_WEIGHT_AXLES table).
 This field is also used within TRF_HIST_CLASS_DATA to indicate the number of vehicles within each category that were counted during classification surveys.
-The similar VEHICLE CLASS field within

-TRF_MONITOR_AXLE_DISTRIB can be used to link data to the TRF_HIST tables, but only for the truck categories (classes 4 through 14) since motorcycles, automobiles, and light trucks are not present in weigh-in-motion (WIM) monitoring data.
+The similar VEHICLE_CLASS field within TRF_MONITOR_AXLE_DISTRIB can be used to link data to the TRF_HIST tables, but only for the truck categories (classes 4 through 14) since motorcycles, automobiles, and light trucks are not generally present in weigh-in-motion (WIM) monitoring data and not summarized for loading estimates by the LTPP traffic data processing software.